 Los Angeles has so many great bars and restaurants that our wallets can’t keep up.
 But fortunately for us, many of these restaurants also have happy hours that are both wallet-friendly and delicious.
 Here are our picks for some of the best happy hours in Los Angeles.

-Chef Ray Garcia’s new casual downtown taqueria is upping the game with their new happy hour, taking place Monday-Friday from 5:30 -7 p.m.
-Get $6 cocktails from a fun list that includes Lazy Daisy (mezcal, ancho reyes, lime, strawberry, and ginger) or Pina Para la Nina (pineapple infused tequila, lime, basil, and agave).
-Those wanting something straightforward can opt for $4 tequila and mezcal shots, chasing it down with $2 tecate.
+Chef Ray Garcia’s new casual downtown taqueria is upping the game with their new happy hour, taking place Monday-Friday from 5 -7 p.m.
+Get a seasonal Oaxacan Bramble and margaritas for $6 or a pitcher of margarita for $24.
+Those wanting something straightforward can opt for $5 tequila and mezcal shots, chasing it down with $2 tecate.
 All those drinks getting you hungry?
 B.S.
-Taqueria is serving tostada with picadillo for a mere $2.
+Taqueria is serving tostada with picadillo and chicken tacos for a mere $2.

 Fig at Five is arguably the best happy hour in Santa Monica.
-While the happy hour only lasts one hour, from 5-6 p.m. on Tuesday-Saturday, everything on the menu is half off during this hour.
+While the happy hour only lasts one hour, from 5-6 p.m. on Tuesday-Saturday, almost everything on the menu is half off during this hour.
 Yes, you heard that right, everything is half off.
-What other happy hour will let you order a milk braised pork shoulder or seared scallops for 50% off?
-Even better, you might want to splurge for a bone-in 18 oz prime rib eye.
+What other happy hour will let you order grilled scallops or lamb pasta for 50% off?
 Naturally, drinks are also half off, which allows you to try their seasonal craft cocktails for just $7.

 Bartender Jason Eisner has made a name for himself at this West Hollywood hot spot, and happy hour is the perfect time to get familiar with the cocktail program.
-Get a mezcal mule or a Purista made with tequila, agave, lime, orange bitters and flor de sol for a mere five bucks.
-Sangria, wines and beers are also only $5 during happy hour, which occurs on Monday-Friday from 3-6 p.m.
-You can’t even valet park in West Hollywood for that price!
+The happy hour menu is priced at $7 per item.
+You can’t even valet park in West Hollywood for that price.
+Get a Purista made with tequila, agave, lime, orange bitters and flor de sol, seasonal Sangria, wines and beers.
+There are also a good selection of food for $7 from crispy potato “chorizo” taco, sweet potato flauta, and barbecue jackfruit tacos.
+The happy hour occurs on Monday-Friday from 3-6 p.m.